"major.minor.patch", where major,

 function returns a boolean success status.
 If the argument

-, it will be set to the
+instance_context_return is not NULL, it will be set to the

 instance context of object object.